GitanElyon/flare/README.md

 You can also use Flare to browse files or pass arguments to applications:
 - **Launch with arguments**: Type the app name followed by arguments (e.g., `neovim ~/Documents/note.txt`).
+- **Sudo Launch**: Type `sudo` before an application name to launch it with elevated privileges.
+You will be prompted for your password within Flare.
+Arguments like `sudo -E` are supported.
 - **File Explorer**: Type a path starting with `~/` or `/` (e.g., `~/Projects/` or `/etc/`) to browse directories exclusively.
 Select a file and press Enter to open it with the default application (via `xdg-open`) or execute it if it's a binary.

 Example for Hyprland config: